 Lots of organisations understand the value of having a physical space in which to collaborate and create.
 And it is these companies that are favouring an ‘office occasional’ approach, where employees come into the office one or two days a week and work remotely for the rest of the time.

-The difference between remote-first and office occasional is that the former makes remote work the default, while the latter might be more prescriptive about which and how many days employees are to attend the office.
+The difference between remote-first and office occasional is that the former makes remote work the default, while the latter might be more prescriptive about when employees attend their workplace in person.

 For example, a business may stipulate that all employees should work from the office on set days.
 Or, they might require employees to attend the office two days a week.
 Alternatively, the office may be reserved for collaborative and creative work, while focused work happens remotely.